ACMSS Welcomes the Promise of 2017 for America’s 21st Century, CMS-Enabled, Innovative Healthcare System

 An increasing body of research is showing that the use of Certified Medical Scribe Specialists is resulting in improved physician/licensed independent clinician productivity, cost and time savings, better patient satisfaction, and patient safety, especially when the physician/licensed independent clinician is not electronically savvy, and data entry causes fatigue and dissatisfaction.
 This will be a mainstay moving into MACRA.

 The Centers for Medicare and Medicaid Services (CMS) requires that if they are not licensed clinicians themselves, personnel must attest for Meaningful Use (now under MACRA’s Advancing Care Information category) and be certified.
 Certification is available through the CMS-approved Certified Medical Scribe Specialist credential.

 ACMSS offers several pathways for Certified Medical Scribe Specialists.
-Please contact ACMSS Executive Director Kristin Hagen directly at firstname.lastname@example.org or 800-987-3692 if you have any questions regarding the ACMSS program and/or materials.
+Please contact ACMSS Executive Director Kristin Hagen, or a member of our valued team, at firstname.lastname@example.org or 800-987-3692 if you have any questions regarding the ACMSS program and/or materials.

 The American College of Medical Scribe Specialists is the nation’s only nonprofit professional society representing more than 19,000 Medical Scribes in over 1,900 medical institutions.
 ACMSS partners with academic institutions, non-profit partners, and medical scribe corporations to offer both education-to-certification and employment-to-certification pathways.
 ACMSS advances the needs of the medical scribe industry through certification, public advocacy, secure innovative systems design, individualized and customized consulting, and continuing education for improved care coordination and patient-centric care toward wellness.
 ACMSS is available for public speaking engagements and customized consulting serving healthcare.